 Electrical Conductivity (EC): The electrical conductivity (EC) quantifies a material's capacity to conduct electric current; thus, a higher EC signifies increased salt concentration in groundwater.
 Electrical conductivity is quantified in Siemens per meter (S/m).
 The research region experiences EC during the pre & post monsoon seasons that ranges from 180 to 3300 µS/cm with an average of 972 µS/cm and from 250 to 1750 µS/cm with an average of 912.29 µS/cm (Table 1a & 1b).
 In pre and post monsoon seasons, 11% & 11% of samples, respectively, exceeded most recommended limits (WHO, 2011) of EC in drinking water, which are set at 1500 µS/cm (Table 2).
 Pre-monsoon season spatial distribution of EC indicates a high concentration in the southern part of the study region, and post-monsoon season spatial distribution of EC shows a high concentration in the southern, north, and western parts of the study area.

-Total Dissolved Solids (TDS): The concentration of TDS is ranging from in the pre monsoon season, the TDS concentration ranges from 115.20 to 2112 mg/L with a mean value of 622.34 mg/L, while in the post monsoon season, it ranges from 160 to 1120 with an average of 583.86 mg/L (Table 1a & 1b).
-Based on TDS classification 91.42% and 91.42% suitable for fresh drinking and irrigation purpose respectively.
+Total Dissolved Solids (TDS): The concentration of TDS is ranging from in the – Check the flow of this sentence pre monsoon season, the TDS concentration ranges from 115.20 to 2112 mg/L with a mean value of 622.34 mg/L, while in the post monsoon season, it ranges from 160 to 1120 with an average of 583.86 mg/L (Table 1a & 1b).
+Based on TDS classification, 91.42% and 91.42% suitable for fresh drinking and irrigation purpose respectively.
 The pre & post monsoon seasons in the research area have high TDS levels that range from 2112 to 1120 mg/L. The presence of high TDS is caused by anthropogenic sources like home sewage, septic tanks, and agricultural activities.
 The highest acceptable level for standards TDS is 500 mg/L, according to the WHO (2011).
-While agriculture is the primary focus of this research area.
+While agriculture is the primary focus of this research area. –sentence seem incomplete.

 Total Hardness (TH as CaCO3): The combined presence of Ca2+ and Mg2+ ions determines overall hardness, expressed as CaCO3, and quantified in milligrams per liter (mg/l) or parts per million (ppm).
 The total hardness of water samples ranged from ranged from 60 to 445 mg/L on average of 211 mg/L and from 80 to 490 mg/L on average of 178.29 mg/L in the pre- and post-monsoon seasons, respectively, tables 1a, 1b.
 The concentration of TH increases in the topographic low regions, particularly during the post-monsoon period.
 Total hardness distribution generally aligns with trends observed in total dissolved solids.
 The study indicates that there are no 'soft' groundwaters in the area, with hard to very hard groundwater being predominant in both seasons.

 Calcium (Ca2+) and magnesium (Mg2+): WHO (2011) reports that the average concentration of Ca2+ in water samples collected before and after the monsoon season is 51.66 mg/l and 53.77 mg/l, respectively.
 The upper limit for calcium consumption is 75 mg/l.
 Mg2+ concentrations in groundwater samples are higher during the pre-monsoon period, with a mean of 19.97 mg/l, and lower during the post-monsoon period, with a mean of 10.76 mg/l (Table 2).
-According to WHO 2011 water specifications, the maximum allowable Mg2+ concentration is 50 mg/l.
+According to WHO (2011) water specifications, the maximum allowable Mg2+ concentration is 50 mg/l.
 Magnesium exhibits cation-exchange behavior that is also comparable to calcium's.
 Clay minerals and other surfaces with exchangeable sites strongly adsorb these ions.